 This website will give you the whys and how-tos, provide links to past participants, showcase photos from the events and hopefully get you drooling to participate and add your own dish and your own unique stamp on a plant-based goodie.

-Enrollment for the next Potluck, May 11, has closed – but you can enjoy the blogs and recipes that are part of this Potluck any time after May 11 by clicking here.
+Enrollment for the next Potluck, November 2013, has closed – but you can enjoy the blogs and recipes that are part of this Potluck by clicking here.
 Be sure to subscribe to this site if you are interested in participating in future Potlucks.
-The next one will happen in early November 2013.
+The next one will happen in early November 2014.

 If you’re a cookbook author, sell vegan products or offer vegan-friendly wares, consider becoming a Sponsor of the event.
 In return for posting your logo and links to your site, we ask that you help us publicize the event.
 Take a look at our impressive list of Sponsors here and then shoot me an email via the Contact form.

 Food bloggers of all kinds are welcome to join the Potluck.
 What if you aren’t plant-based (vegan)?
 No worries.
 It doesn’t matter to me what you eat the other 364 days of the year (actually, it matters quite a lot to me what you eat, but I’ll save that for another venue!), only this one day.
 Prepare, write about and photograph a vegan dish (remember, that means NO animal products used in the recipe, not even cheese) to share with other Potluck participants as well as all of your blog readers.
-We had lots of non-vegan bloggers participate in the last Potluck and I think it’s safe to say it was an enjoyable experience for all.
+We have lots of non-vegan bloggers participate in the Potlucks and I think it’s safe to say it’s an enjoyable experience for all.

 To get the nitty-gritty on how it all comes together (and what you need to do to help make it happen), please visit the How it Works page.